United Methodist Women at Minnehaha

 ...we invite you to participate in United Methodist Women.

 Mission is our program.
 We take seriously the command from Jesus to “Feed my sheep.”
-United Methodist Women hear the cries of women, children and youth and constantly look for ways in which we can support them.
-Through the global ministries of the church, UMW programs help people become as great as they can be.
+United Women of Faith hear the cries of women, children and youth and constantly look for ways in which we can support them.
+Through the global ministries of the church, UWF programs help people become as great as they can be.

 Please join us — it’s an exciting relationship!